RusticiSoftware/scormcloud-api-v2-client-ruby/docs/CourseApi.md

 api_instance = RusticiSoftwareCloudV2::CourseApi.new

-course_id = "course_id_example" # String |
+course_id = 'course_id_example' # String |

 opts = {
-  learner_id: "learner_id_example", # String | Only entries for the specified learner id will be included.
+  learner_id: 'learner_id_example', # String | Only entries for the specified learner id will be included.
-  since: DateTime.parse("2013-10-20T19:20:30+01:00"), # DateTime | Only items updated since the specified ISO 8601 TimeStamp (inclusive) are included.
+  since: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Only items updated since the specified ISO 8601 TimeStamp (inclusive) are included.
 If a time zone is not specified, UTC time zone will be used.
-  _until: DateTime.parse("2013-10-20T19:20:30+01:00"), # DateTime | Only items updated before the specified ISO 8601 TimeStamp (inclusive) are included.
+  _until: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Only items updated before the specified ISO 8601 TimeStamp (inclusive) are included.
 If a time zone is not specified, UTC time zone will be used.
-  more: "more_example" # String | Value for this parameter will be provided in the 'more' property of registration lists, where needed.
+  more: 'more_example', # String | Value for this parameter will be provided in the 'more' property of registration lists, where needed.
 An opaque value, construction and parsing may change without notice.
 }

 begin
   #Get xAPI statements for `courseId`
-  result = api_instance.get_course_statements(course_id, opts)
+  result = api_instance.get_course_statements(course_id, , opts)
   p result
 rescue RusticiSoftwareCloudV2::ApiError => e
   puts "Exception when calling CourseApi->get_course_statements: #{e}"